Object copying: In other languages

 In Ruby, all objects inherit two methods for performing shallow copies, clone and dup.
 The two methods differ in that clone copies an object's tainted state, frozen state, and any singleton methods it may have, whereas dup copies only its tainted state.
 Deep copies may be achieved by dumping and loading an object's byte stream or YAML serialization.
 Alternatively, you can use the deep_dive gem to do a controlled deep copy of your object graphs.

+In Rust, structs can implement the clone method using the Clone trait.